CarstenFrommhold/MatchClassifier/README.md

 ### Feature Ideas

-* clubs master data like members, age, stadium capacity -> embedding
+* clubs master data like members, age, stadium capacity -> create embeddings
-* last match between two teams
+* last match between two teams (one can find [here](http://www.bulibox.de/downloads/download.html), for example)

 ## Notes

 * Home advantage is implicit in the modeling because the variables are set sensitive to home and away position.
+* Explicit modelling to get an insight of feature importance?